 - Manifold systems are available for commercial distribution nationwide.

 A PEX manifold can be installed at almost any location.
-Start by counting the number of fixtures or location on which cold and hot water will be used, including the ice maker and outside connections.
-Manifolds will have a plate that can be attached to the wall on which the manifold will be installed.
+Start by counting the number of fixtures or locations where cold and hot water will be used, including any ice makers and outdoor fixtures.

-- Make sure that the manifold has enough outputs as required and identify during the first step.
+- Make sure the manifold has enough ports, and identify each one during installation.

-- It is recommended to install the manifold close to the water heater to maximize hot water usage.
+- Install the manifold close to the water heater to minimize heat loss.

 - Do not install the manifold closer than 18 inches from the water heater outlet.

-- Install the shut-off valves, making sure that there is enough room to operate all valves.
+- Install shutoff valves, making sure there is enough room to operate all valves.

-- 3/8-inch piping may be used for lower flow applications and 1/2-inch piping is recommended for higher flow applications.
+- Use 3/8-inch piping for lower-flow purposes and 1/2-inch piping for higher-flow ones.

-- Run the PEX piping all the way to the desired fixture or location, making sure to label the run at the manifold.
+- Run the PEX piping all the way to the desired location and label the run at the manifold.